The Very Best of Colombia: Santa Marta, Andes and Chocó

 Day 5.
 El Dorado Lodge and transfer to Santa Marta

-We will leave early in the morning looking for the endemic Santa Marta Blossomcrown, Santa Marta Woodstar, Groove-billed Toucan, Slaty-backed Nightingale-Thrush, Santa Marta Antbird, Tennessee Warbler, American Redstart, Rose-breasted Grosbeak, Grey-throated Leaftosser, Rusty-breasted Antpitta, and if we are lucky Rosy Thrush-Tanager.
-We will also look for Black-and-white Owl at its usual roosting day perch.
+We will leave early in the morning, to visit a recently created hummingbird feeder house where we will have great opportunities for the endemic Santa Marta Blossomcrown and Santa Marta Woodstar.
+Other potential birds this morning include Groove-billed Toucan, Slaty-backed Nightingale-Thrush, Santa Marta Antbird, Tennessee Warbler, American Redstart, Rose-breasted Grosbeak, Grey-throated Leaftosser, Rusty-breasted Antpitta, and if we are lucky Rosy Thrush-tanager.
+We will also look for Black-and-white Owl at its usual day roost perch.

 Day 6.
 Las Gaviotas, transfer to Riohacha, and birding at La Guajira

 Today we will look for Lance-tailed Manakin, Southern Bentbill, Striped Cuckoo, Trinidad Euphonia, and Double-striped Thick-knee.
-Then we will drive to Riohacha and after arrival will look for Green-rumped Parrotlet, American White Ibis, Reddish Egret, Caspian, Common, Royal, and Cabot Terns, American Oystercatcher, Whimbrel, Lesser Black-backed Gull, and if we are lucky Scarlet Ibis and American Flamingo as well.
+Then we will drive to Riohacha and after arrival will look for Green-rumped Parrotlet, American White Ibis, Reddish Egret, Caspian, Common, Royal, and Cabot Terns, American Oystercatcher, Hudsonian Whimbrel, Lesser Black-backed Gull, and if we are lucky, Scarlet Ibis and American Flamingo.
 We will also search for Rufous-vented Chachalaca, Glaucous Tanager, and Burrowing Owl.